 - During the Ori arc, a big song and dance is made of Teal'c going to the Lucian Alliance (pretty much Space Mafia/Drug Dealers) in an effort to gain reinforcements for a major space battle.
-They show up, with 3 Hat'ak ships (which are practically obsolete, especially in the face of the Ori super-ships).
-2 of them get blown away in one shot each within seconds of warping in.
+They show up, with three Hat'ak ships (which are practically obsolete, especially in the face of the Ori super-ships).
+Two of them get blown away in one shot each within seconds of warping in.

 - The Stargate Universe pilot shows two Ha'taks being enhanced to go toe-to-toe with the newest Daedalus-class battlecruiser, so Tau'ri humans aren't the only ones who upgrade their tech.
 It's possible that the Ha'taks that Netan gave Teal'c were similarly enhanced.
 They just weren't enough.